IWA Pre-Budget Submission 2019

 As Ireland’s leading representative organisation, IWA works with, and on behalf of, people with physical disabilities to drive positive change in Ireland through the influencing of public policy, the provision of quality services and enabling accessibility to all aspects of society.

 In advance of the announcement of Budget 2019, IWA on behalf of our members and their families have called on the Government to act on fairness and equality, by investing in vital services that will dramatically change the lives of people with disabilities.

-- Increase Personal Assistant (PA) Hours by 500,000 over the next three years
+- Increase Personal Assistant (PA) Hours by investing in an additional 500,000 hours.

 - Mainstream Housing Supply; immediate frontloading of all housing action plans to produce a supply of fully wheelchair accessible housing.

 - Relaxation of the Housing Adaptation Grant Means Test back to pre-2013 levels.

 - Nationwide Accessible Transport System for all.

 - Reinstate Motorised Transport Grant and Mobility Allowance.